 To put it simply, a debit card is a card that allows you to transfer money from your banking account when making a purchase.

 This is because a debit card takes the money you already have out of your transaction or savings account to pay for these purchases.
 If there’s no money in your account, you simply won’t be allowed to make the transaction.
-Debit cards go by many different names: ATM cards, EFTPOS cards, Keycards, Cash cards and more.
-Whatever it is you call them, they are an effective way to shop in store or online without the added fear of going over your budget.
-With a debit card, you only spend what you have, and nothing more.
+Debit cards also allow you to carry out some of the same transaction options traditionally only available by using a credit card – such as online shopping.
+But with a debit card, you only spend what you have, nothing more.

 What is a credit card?

+A credit card allows you to borrow money to make purchases without having to put up collateral.
+In essence, it’s an unsecured revolving line of credit, up to a specific credit limit.
 Credit card users have a certain period to repay the money owed in full, or they have to repay what they owe plus interest.
 For some cards, interest is charged on all purchases and transactions from the day the transaction is made.

-Credit cards can be extremely useful for people who have tight control of their finances.
-If you’re in-between pay days, then credit cards can give you a buffer for any purchases you need to make until your money arrives.
+Credit cards can be extremely useful for people who have a tight control of their finances.
+If you’re in between pay days, then credit cards can give you a buffer for any purchases you need to make until your money arrives.
 But, it’s worth remembering it can be easy to fall into a trap with credit cards, so make sure you’re keeping a close eye on any debt you accumulate.